 Heart and Sol Farm

 I'm a micro farmer growing on one-half acre.
-My vegetables and microgreens are grown chemical and pesticide free using ecological nature-based principles.
+My vegetables are grown chemical and pesticide-free using ecological nature-based principles.

 To preorder call 705 928 7530